Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Related Work

 AI-Lancet optimizes deep learning models by locating the error-inducing (EI) neurons and fixing them using either neuron-flip or neuron-fine-tuning methods \cite{zhao2021ai}.
 It starts by revealing the EI regions in the input sample and then extracts the EI features activated by the EI regions of the input.
 Finally, the EI neurons can be located with the guidance of the EI features.
 Unlike \APPR, AI-Lancet requires the modification and the retraining of the DNN to find the erroneous neurons.
 Another limitation is that it does not explain the root causes of errors.
 Instead, it attempts to fix them by fine-tuning or flipping neurons.

 MODE \cite{Ma2018} evaluates each layer to identify buggy neurons and further generates fixed-size batches of images for retraining.
 However, setting such size can be difficult when dealing with datasets with complex features.
 Also, in the improvement set selection step, MODE requires the modification and the retraining of the DNN.
 In \APPR, the unsafe set is selected automatically.
-Another difference between MODE and \APPR is that the former cannot detect the root cause of a DNN error, which is one of the most important features of the latter.
+Another difference between MODE and \APPR is that the former cannot detect the root cause of a DNN error, which is one of the most important features of the latter. \MAJOR{R3.24}{Further, HUDD outperformed MODE based on OD (the only usable dataset to compare since MODE authors did not provide an implementation).
+SAFE also outperformed both HUDD and MODE based on the OD dataset (97.14\% compared to 97.04\% for HUDD and 89\% for MODE).}

-Apricot \cite{zhang2019apricot} proposed an approach with two phases.
+Apricot \cite{zhang2019apricot} is a two-phases approach.
 The first phase is weight adjustment, where for each failing input $x$, it adjusts the weights of the model by running different DNN's on different subsets of the training and test sets.
 The second phase is retraining, where the DNN is retrained using the entire training set with the new adjusted weights.
 In addition to the low accuracy improvement shown by this method (less than 2\%), it also requires the manipulation of the DNN (adjusting the weights).

 Kim et al. \cite{kim2020reducing} use Surprise Adequacy (SA) to guide the selection of newly collected inputs to be added to the base training dataset for the retraining of a DNN-based semantic segmentation module for autonomous driving in the automotive industry.
 SA measures how \textit{Surprising} an input is to the DNN (i.e., how different this input is from the ones the network has already seen).
 The main limitation of this method is that it does not explain the DNN failures.